The suit lapel is meant to add class and style to the suit.

-Opt for a broader shawl lapel if you want a more classic look.
+Opt for a broader shawl collar lapel if you want a more classic look.

-In either case, shawl lapels are specifically used for high-end events and formal jackets such as black-tie events.
+In either case, shawl collars are specifically used for high-end events and formal jackets such as black-tie events.

 In addition, they are usually made from a different fabric than the jacket, for example, black satin.